Western Illinois University: Macomb Campus

 The Pell Grant will not pay for courses dropped before or added after the certification date.
 The certification date is either 1) the 10th day of the semester, or 2) the date of the processed FAFSA application, whichever is later.

-Students who withdraw from a course for which they have received a Pell Grant award may be required to return Pell funds if they did not begin coursework or did not attend class.
+Students who withdraw from or do not earn credit for a course for which they have received a Pell Grant award may be required to return Pell funds if they did not begin coursework or did not attend class.
 If at any time you anticipate your withdrawal from a course, please contact the Financial Aid Office to discuss how your aid may be affected.